Skip to content

 valueunknownnullyes (via r-model)The selected option's value — the sole model: true prop, so Angular emits a ControlValueAccessor. null when nothing is selected.

-optionsArray[]yesThe option list — [{ value, label, disabled? }]. label is the displayed text (and what client filtering matches against); value is what r-model:value reads/writes.
+optionsArray[]yesThe option list — [{ value, label, disabled?, group? }]. label is the displayed text (and what client filtering matches against); value is what r-model:value reads/writes; an optional group string buckets the option under a matching entry of the groups prop (or a first-appearance fallback section) when grouping is active.

 placeholderString''yesPlaceholder text for the empty input.